"Welcome to the surface of Epsilon Prime."

 What Does It Take To Play?

 Anyone with a browser and a connection to the internet can play.
 No special hardware is required to experience Extrasolar.
-A touch-screen and mobile-friendly version of the game is currently in development.
+Mobile and tablet devices too, though we are currently working on a version of the game that is better formatted for small screens.

 Extrasolar is playable from start to finish for FREE.
 Participants can choose to upgrade their account at any time to unlock certain advanced features.